eowjd0512/fisheye-calib-adapter/README.md

 [Fisheye-Calib-Adapter: An Easy Tool for Fisheye Camera Model Conversion](https://arxiv.org/abs/2407.12405)

-This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.

 ## Supported Camera Models
 The Fisheye-Calib-Adapter supports a wide range of fisheye camera models, including: